 The best season is getting closer and closer, and nothing says ‘summer’ quite like picking out a new wardrobe.
 One main staple for everyone’s suitcase this coming sunshine-time is a great pair of sunglasses.

 There are several things to consider when deciding what type of shades to add to your collection: how they look, how they protect and how they can improve/optimise your experience.
 Trespass has it all, so we’ve compiled a guide to help you pick the sunglasses that are going to suit your lifestyle best, without breaking the bank!

 It’s always fun to window shop and see the different styles out there, but it is important to consider what situations, environments and activities you will be in while wearing them.
 Anyone that has had a pair of sunglasses slip off of their face while partaking in any extreme sport will testify to this.

-Are you looking for something suitable for lying on the beach all day or are you going to be flying down a hill at high speeds?
+Are you looking for something suitable for lying on your reclining sun lounger all day or are you going to be flying down a hill at high speeds?
 Sunglasses are important in both scenarios, but you will need different characteristics to make sure you’re getting the most out of them in each one.

 At Trespass, we offer both casual sunglasses and sportswear sunglasses in a variety of styles and designs.
 They are all made with comfort in mind, to enable you to enjoy yourself no matter how chilled or intense your activities become.